FARNBOROUGH

-The origin of the FAST collection was a "skip rescue".
-When the M.O.D. announced the closure and sale of the site it was evident that a large amount of historically important material would end up in skips.
-FAST got recognition from the M.O.D. as recipients of this large amount of artefacts, records and documentation.
-FAST were encouraged by the M.O.D. to take a lease on the building known as R52 to house the collection.
+The origin of the FAST collection was a "skip rescue"!
+When the Ministry of Defence (MOD) announced the closure and sale of its site in Farnborough it was evident that a large amount of historically important material would end up in skips.
+FAST got recognition from the MOD. as recipients of this large amount of artefacts, records and documentation.
+FAST were encouraged by the MOD to take a lease on the building known as R52 to house the collection.
 R52 was the home of the FAST collection for three years.

 The new owners of the site required FAST to vacate R52.
 They refurbished building G1, since renamed Trenchard House, to house part of the collection and to be the home of the FAST museum.